 The Great Depression wasn’t the first period of steep economic decline in the United States.
-Almost a century before the Great Depression, world commodity prices collapsed in the Panic of 1837.
+Almost a century before the start of the Great Depression, world commodity prices collapsed in the Panic of 1837.
 Both times, unemployment reached a quarter of the population in some areas.
 Consumer prices fell seven years in a row, causing people to put off purchases.
 The economy contracted.
 Why buy when the price might go down some more tomorrow?

 Misery spread to every corner of the United States.
-Why buy today when the price could go down tomorrow?
-If nobody is buying, nobody gets paid.
-And so the suffering spreads.
+If nobody was buying, nobody got paid.

 Elias had an idea for a machine to would make strong stitches in fabric.
 With such a machine clothing, drapes, wind sails, and other textile products could be sewn faster and more efficiently.
 If he could invent and market such a machine, it would make him a fortune.

 The first designs used the needle and thread conventionally.
 The eye of the needle was at the top.
 The thread ran through.